 Your Maintenance Calories are Not as Low as You Think

 Trust me when I tell you that your maintenance calories should not be 1,000 calories, even though your weight is neither increasing or decreasing at that amount.
 As you increase your calories, those important metabolism regulating hormones will begin to up-regulate.
-Thyroid hormone will increase, leptin levels will be at levels that won’t signal starvation, and muscle tissue will start to be spared.
+Thyroid hormone will increase, leptin levels will be at levels that won’t signal starvation, and muscle tissue will start to be spared or even increase.

 For this to work, you must be patient.
 Metabolic damage usually occurs from years of binge/purge cycles, also known as severe dieting followed by an even bigger period of overeating.
 Slow and steady wins the fat loss game.